Take part in Oxfam's Second-Hand September

-Our collective conscience has been pricked for some time by the terrifying message about the landfill we create with our constant purchase of fast fashion.
+Our collective conscience has been pricked for quite a few years now by the terrifying message about the landfill we create with our constant purchase of fast fashion.
 Oxfam rose to the challenge and its Second-Hand September campaign is now a permanent date in the calendar where we can all pledge not to buy any new clothes for the duration.

 They say: “We’ll give you all the fast-fashion facts, second-hand shopping tips and inspiration you need to make your 30 days of no new clothes a breeze.
 Saying yes to second hand stops great clothes from going to landfill – giving them a longer life.”